-28[17A.
 Loans against security of single product - gold jewellery

-(a) All NBFCs shall

-29[(i) maintain a Loan-to-Value (LTV) Ratio not exceeding 75 per cent for loans granted against the collateral of gold jewellery;
+- 18. (a) All NBFCs shall - (i) maintain a Loan-to-Value (LTV) Ratio not exceeding 75 per cent for loans granted against the collateral of gold jewellery;

 Provided that the value of gold jewellery for the purpose of determining the maximum permissible loan amount shall be the intrinsic value of the gold content therein and no other cost elements shall be added thereto.
-The intrinsic value of the gold jewellery shall be arrived at as detailed in paragraph 17C(1) of the Directions.]
+The intrinsic value of the gold jewellery shall be arrived at as detailed in paragraph 17C (1) of the Directions.

-(ii) disclose in their balance sheet the percentage of such loans to their total assets.

-(b) NBFCs should not grant any advance against bullion / primary gold and gold coins.
-NBFCs primarily engaged in lending against gold jewellery (such loans comprising 50 per cent or more of their financial assets) shall maintain a minimum Tier I capital of 12 per cent by April 1, 2014.)
-30NBFCs should not grant any advance for purchase of gold in any form including primary gold, gold bullion, gold jewellery, gold coins, units of Exchange Traded Funds (ETF) and units of gold mutual fund.
+- (ii) disclose in their balance sheet the percentage of such loans to their total assets. - (b) NBFCs should not grant any advance against bullion / primary gold and gold coins.
+NBFCs should not grant any advance for purchase of gold in any form including primary gold, gold bullion, gold jewellery, gold coins, units of Exchange Traded Funds (ETF) and units of gold mutual fund.

-31[Verification of the Ownership of Gold
+Verification of the Ownership of Gold

-17B.
-It was stipulated inter alia that NBFCs should have Board approved policies in place to confirm and satisfy ownership of the gold jewellery and that adequate steps be taken to ensure that the KYC guidelines stipulated by the Reserve Bank are followed to verify adequate due diligence of the customer.
-In this regard, it has been decided that where the gold jewellery pledged by a borrower at any one time or cumulatively on loan outstanding is more than 20 grams, NBFCs must keep record of the verification of the ownership of the jewellery.
-32The ownership verification need not necessarily be through original receipts for the jewellery pledged but a suitable document may be prepared to explain how the ownership was determined, particularly in each and every case where the gold jewellery pledged by a borrower at any one time or cumulatively on loan outstanding is more than 20 grams.
-NBFCs shall have an explicit policy in this regard as approved by the Board in their overall loan policy.
+19. (1) Where the gold jewellery pledged by a borrower at any one time or cumulatively on loan outstanding is more than 20 grams, NBFCs shall keep a record of the verification of the ownership of the jewellery.
+The ownership verification need not necessarily be through original receipts for the jewellery pledged but a suitable document shall be prepared to explain how the ownership of the jewellery has been determined, particularly in each and every case where the gold jewellery pledged by a borrower at any one time or cumulatively on loan outstanding is more than 20 grams.

+(2) NBFCs shall have an explicit policy in this regard as approved by the Board in their overall loan policy.